TakanariShimbo/open-super-whisper-v2/docs/MANUAL.md

 ## Usage Examples

-### 📝 Example 1: Document Creation Agent (ctrl+shift+2)
+### 📝 Use Case 1: Text Q&A Agent (ctrl+shift+4) for Email Reply Creation

-1. **Scenario**: Convert meeting voice notes into formal minutes
+1. **Scenario**: Create a draft reply to a received email
 2. **Operation**:
-   - Select "Document Creation Agent" in Instruction Set dropdown
+   - Copy the email content you want to reply to into the clipboard
-   - Press hotkey `ctrl+shift+2` or click recording button
+   - Press hotkey `ctrl+shift+4`
-   - Say: "Organize the development schedule and budget for the new product discussed in today's planning meeting"
+   - Say: "Create a polite reply to this email agreeing to schedule the meeting"
-   - Press hotkey again or click stop recording button
+   - Press the hotkey again
 3. **Results**:
    - **STT Output**: Voice converted to text
-   - **LLM Output**: Structured formal meeting minutes generated
+   - **LLM Output**: Appropriate reply generated based on the original email content
    - Automatically copied to clipboard (if enabled)
-4. **Application**: Paste into Word or Notion for meeting documentation
+4. **Application**: Paste into email app, make minor adjustments if needed, then send

-### 🔍 Example 2: Image Q&A Agent (ctrl+shift+5)
+### 🔍 Use Case 2: Image Q&A Agent (ctrl+shift+5) for Graph Analysis

 1. **Scenario**: Analyze a screenshot of a chart with voice questions
 2. **Operation**:
    - Take a screenshot of graph or chart and copy to clipboard
-   - Select "Image Q&A Agent" in Instruction Set
-   - Ensure "Include Clipboard Image" is enabled
    - Press hotkey `ctrl+shift+5`
    - Say: "Analyze this sales graph trends and suggest strategies for next month"
+   - Press the hotkey again
 3. **Results**:
    - AI analyzes image content
    - Detailed analysis report with specific recommendations based on graph data
 4. **Application**: Use for presentations and strategic decision making

-### 🌐 Example 3: Web Automation Agent (ctrl+shift+6)
+### 🌐 Use Case 3: Web Automation Agent (ctrl+shift+6) for Information Gathering

-1. **Scenario**: Automatically gather latest industry information
+1. **Scenario**: Automatically collect latest competitor information
 2. **Operation**:
-   - Select "Web Automation Agent" in Instruction Set
-   - Verify Playwright is configured in MCP servers
    - Press hotkey `ctrl+shift+6`
    - Say: "Search for latest AI industry news and summarize the three most important topics this week"
+   - Press the hotkey again
 3. **Results**:
    - Playwright automatically navigates multiple websites
    - Collects and analyzes latest news